BenNeise/bennneise.github.io/_posts/2014-02-24-appsense-and-vmware-view-horizon-linked-clones.markdown

 date: '2014-02-24 13:36:47'
 ---

 The move from persistent physical desktops, to non-persistent linked clones (with a separate user personalisation layer) requires rethinking the way in which machines are configured and software is deployed.
 The challenge is to deliver a consistent, highly available platform with the maximum efficiency.
-In this case efficiency means utilising Horizon ViewÔÇÖs ability to dynamically provision just enough desktops, while ensuring that the necessary configuration changes are delivered by AppSense.
+In this case efficiency means utilising Horizon View's ability to dynamically provision just enough desktops, while ensuring that the necessary configuration changes are delivered by AppSense.

 ## Computer configuration